In This Article

 Green foods (especially fruits and vegetables) satiate you without the extra calories.
 A primarily green diet can help you stay within your daily calorie budget.

-Note: The Noom app calculates your daily caloric limit as part of your weight loss plan.
+Note: The Noom app is like a personal coach that calculates your daily caloric limit as part of your long-term weight loss plan.

-Some people may think eating only green foods will help them achieve quicker weight loss.
+Some people may think eating only green foods will help them achieve their goal weight.
 However, you should consider both the calories and nutrients in food.

 "For optimal health and satiety, it would be harmful if you only eat foods from the green category," says Harlow, M.S., R.D.N.